pknell/gitlab-terraform/blog.md

 you'll see that we've installed docker, awscli, and terraform.
 This means that your GitLab Pipeline Jobs can use any of these when they use the shell executor.
 With the docker executor, you'd need an image that contains the tools.
 It's easy to create such an image, and it's a good idea, but it's an extra step.
-For this tutorial, we'll use the Shell Executor.
+For now, we'll use the Shell Executor.
 We'll have to make sure our job (in the .gitlab-ci.yaml file) specifies a tag, either "terraform" or "awscli", in order for the runner to know to use the shell runner--otherwise it'll use docker.
 This is because the shell runner has the argument "--tag-list terraform,awscli" whereas the docker runner does not.

-After the RunnerAutoScalingGroup & RunnerLaunchConfiguration, the "gitlab-runner.template" continues with AutoScaling scheduled actions that will remove it at night and re-create it in the morning.
-You can adjust the cron expressions if you prefer a different schedule, or remove these altogether (if you want the instance to run 24x7).
+You may also have noticed that the "NotificationConfigurations" property uses a condition called "HasGitLabApiToken".
+Had you specified the GitLap API token in the CF stack parameters, it would include event notifications to the topic "RunnerLifecycleTopic".
+We'll get to this later in this article.

-Here's the code for these:
+After the RunnerAutoScalingGroup & RunnerLaunchConfiguration, the template continues with AutoScaling scheduled actions that will remove it at night and re-create it in the morning (see the code snippet below).
+You can adjust the cron expressions if you prefer a schedule different than weekdays 9 AM to 5 PM CDT, or you can altogether remove these scheduled actions if you prefer to run 24x7.

 ```
   ScaleDownAtNight:
     Type: 'AWS::AutoScaling::ScheduledAction'